WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-08-Think-like-a-tester-and-admit-you-dont-think-of-everyting.markdown

 It works very well.
 Until you make an oops.
 An oops is when you didn't think of something in the contract requirements.
 You miss a problem, and a bug manages to go unnoticed by all of your unit tests inside your code and doesn't show itself until much later.
 Much later might just be production.
 That is bad.
-It is better if much later is before anybody sees it still under engineering observation and control so you can fix it.
+It is better if much later is before anybody sees it, still under engineering observation and control, so you can fix it.
 A lot of the time we can automate this testing, sometimes not, but that doesn't mean we should not do it.

 I found an oops.
 I found it by writing automated integration tests.
-They are less convenient than my unit tests, because they come with a mess of database management and cleanup, and I cannot run them easily as part of any pipeline actions.
+They are less convenient than my unit tests because they come with a mess of database management and cleanup, and I cannot run them easily as part of any pipeline actions.
 But they still found my oops.
 And the tricky part about this oops is it is not the kind that is so easily anticipated by mocking out contracts.
-In hindsight, it is easy, but ahead of time, you tend not to know until you it it.
+In hindsight, it is easy, but ahead of time, you tend not to know until you hit it.

+> We need something other than unit tests to catch something we did not
+> think of.

 Integrating with a vector database
 =============================================================
-The project I am working processes issue reports and if they are a new issue stores word embeddings for that issue in a Pinecone vector database.
+The project I am working on processes issue reports and if they are a new issue stores word embeddings for that issue in a Pinecone vector database.
 There are three layers, a repository that houses the primary business logic and top level API, an